-Section 11-Selection of Action Committee Chairs and Committee Coordinators (2002)
+Section 10-Selection of Action Committee Chairs and Committee Coordinators (2002)

-A. Candidate profiles: Each Action Committee Chair, with assistance from the Action Committee Trustee and the Director of Student Programming, shall develop a candidate profile form for each Action Committee Chair and

-Coordinator position.
-This candidate profile form shall include the title of the position, a brief description and list of duties, all required meeting dates for the next year, and brief questions regarding the candidates' qualifications, past experience and vision for how they will contribute to the association.

-These candidate profile forms shall be made available 60 days prior to the Annual Meeting, and should be advertised and made available on each Action Committee listserve and the AMSA Web site.

-- B. Eligibility: Only full medical student members shall be eligible to run for Committee Chair.
+- A. Candidate profiles: Each Action Committee Chair, with assistance from the Action Committee Trustee and the Director of Student Programming, shall develop a candidate profile form for each Action Committee Chair and Coordinator position.
+This candidate profile form shall include the title of the position, a brief description and list of duties, all required meeting dates for the next year, and brief questions regarding the candidates' qualifications, past experience and vision for how they will contribute to the association. - These candidate profile forms shall be made available 60 days prior to the Annual Meeting, and should be advertised and made available on each Action Committee listserve and the AMSA Web site. - B. Eligibility: Only full medical student members shall be eligible to run for Committee Chair.
 Full medical student members of the Association and premedical and international affiliate members shall be eligible to run for Committee Coordinator positions, but no Action Committee shall have more than two affiliate (premedical or international) Committee Coordinators.
-(2003) - C. Elections: Elections for Action Committees shall take place during organizational time during the Annual Meeting.
-The Action Committee Chair will create and chair an election committee made up of the Action Committee Chair and at least current two Committee Coordinators or other AMSA members that are not running for a position.
-If the Action Committee Chair is running for a position on the Action Committee, one of the Committee Coordinators who is not running for a position shall be selected to chair the election.
+(2003) - C. Elections: Elections for Action Committee Chairs and Coordinators shall take place during organizational time during the Annual Meeting.
+The out-going Action Committee Chair will create and chair an election committee made up of the out-going Action Committee Chair and at least two out-going Committee Coordinators or other AMSA members that are not running for a position.
+If the out-going Action Committee Chair is running for a position on the Action Committee, one of the Committee Coordinators who is not running for a position shall be selected to chair the election.
 A two-minute minimum speaking time is suggested for all candidates.
+(2005)

 All voters must be present for the duration of all candidate speeches to vote for a position.
-Votes shall be cast on a one-voteper-member basis.
+Votes shall be cast on a one-vote-per-member basis.
 Each medical and premedical chapter shall be limited to a maximum of three votes per position.
 If a chapter has more than three attendees at organizational time they shall designate three voters to represent their chapter.
 No member shall vote in absentia.

-The Action Committee Trustee shall develop a ballot system that is efficient and allows chairs to enforce the three-vote per chapter limit.
-All ballots shall be returned to the Action Committee Trustee and the Director of Student Programming immediately after the elections.
+The Trustees-at-Large shall develop a ballot system that is efficient and allows chairs to enforce the three-vote per chapter limit.
+All ballots shall be returned to the Trustees-at-Large immediately after the elections.